guillermooo/sublime-undocs/source/extensibility/command_palette.rst

 key binding of their own are good candidates for inclusion in a ``.sublime- commands`` files.

+By default, the command palette includes many useful commands, and provides convenient access to individual settings as well as settings files.

 File Format (Commands Files)
 ============================